Anger about Chronic Illness

 Judging yourself for feeling anger can hold you back from actually feeling it.

-To learn to feel my anger, I developed a technique I called
+To learn to feel my anger, I developed a simple and powerful technique I call

 What are the Benefits of Feeling your Anger?

 You can learn to feel any anger about illness in a space of love and privacy.